hoonzis/KoExtensions/README.md

 ####Referencing and using KoExtensions:
 There are two ways to reference KoExtensions:
 * Reference single [KoExtensions.js](https://github.com/hoonzis/KoExtensions/blob/master/src/KoExtensions.js) file.
 See the [example.html](https://github.com/hoonzis/KoExtensions/blob/master/src/example.html) file.
 If used in such way, global variable **koExtensions** is defined which exposes all the functionality.
+* Use RequireJS.
+All files in the *testpages* folder use this approach.
+KoExtension expects D3 to be defined globally before being loaded.

+Both approaches can be used whether KoExtensions is used as standalone charting library or with KnockoutJS.
+In order for the automatic bindings to work with knockout, **registerExtensions** method has to be called.

 ```javascript
 <script src="d3.js"></script>
 <script src="KoExtensions.js"></script>